-- 11. When designing a proposed JCM project and developing a SGIP and a SGPR, project participants apply these Guidelines. - 12.
-Before validation, using the SGIP form project participants specify plans for implementing and monitoring the safeguard activities that they have identified for the criteria described in paragraph 21. - 13.
-Project participants implement the safeguard activities and monitoring processes for the safeguards criteria as set out in the plans. - 14.
-Before every verification, using the SGPR form project participants provide a comprehensive report on the situation with respect to each criterion (even if safeguard activities were not deemed necessary for a specific criterion/criteria), the implementation and impacts of the safeguard activities, as well as any intended revisions and additions to strengthen the safeguard activities and their monitoring processes for the next monitoring period. - 15.
-These Guidelines, the SGIP form and the SGPR form can be obtained electronically from the JCM website. - 16.
-The Joint Committee may revise the SGIP form and the SGPR form, if necessary. - 17.
-The SGIP form and the SGPR form are completed in English language. - 18.
+- 11. Before validation, using the SGIP form project participants specify plans for implementing and monitoring the safeguard activities that they have identified for the criteria described in paragraph 20. - 12.
+Project participants implement the safeguard activities and monitoring processes for the safeguards criteria as set out in the plans. - 13.
+Before every verification, using the SGPR form project participants provide a comprehensive report on the situation with respect to each criterion (even if safeguard activities were not deemed necessary for a specific criterion/criteria), the implementation and impacts of the safeguard activities, as well as any intended revisions and additions to strengthen the safeguard activities and their monitoring processes for the next monitoring period. - 14.
+These Guidelines, the SGIP form and the SGPR form can be obtained electronically from the JCM website. - 15.
+The Joint Committee may revise the SGIP form and the SGPR form, if necessary. - 16.
+The SGIP form and the SGPR form are completed in English language. - 17.
 The presentation of values in the SGIP form or SGPR form, including those used for the calculation, where necessary, should be in international standard format e.g. 1,000 representing one thousand and 1.0 representing one.
-The units used should be accompanied by their equivalent S.I. units/norms (thousand/million) as part of the requirement to ensure transparency and clarity. - 19.
-The SGIP form and the SGPR form are to be completed without their formats, fonts and headings being altered. - 20.
+The units used should be accompanied by their equivalent S.I. units/norms (thousand/million) as part of the requirement to ensure transparency and clarity. - 18.
+The SGIP form and the SGPR form are to be completed without their formats, fonts and headings being altered. - 19.
 All cells in the SGIP form and the SGPR form are to be completed, that is, none of them should be left empty.